-E-refunds are processed by the Business Office on Monday, Wednesday and Friday.
+E-refunds are processed by the Business Office once a week.
 The e-refund file is sent to CU's bank at 5:00 pm on the day the e-refund is processed.
 It will take 1 - 2 banking days for refunds to be reflected in your bank account.
 University holidays, banking holidays and inclement weather will delay deposits.

 Please be careful when entering banking information into the CASHNet portal!
 In the event a banking information is entered into CASHNet incorrectly, your bank will return the funds to the University which generally takes 5 - 10 business days.
 Campbell University will not reprocess a refund until the funds have been received by the University.

 What if my refund comes from a Parent Loan?

 If the credit on your student account is created by a parent plus loan then the parent who took out the loan must complete and return the "Parent Loan Authorization to Release Funds" form.
 The parent can choose to have a check mailed to the address entered on the form or a direct deposit via CASHNet to the bank account listed.
 Banking information will have to be entered in CASHNet by the student because it is a secure sight.

 Where can I pick up my refund check?